Frances Lumley-Saunderson, Countess of Scarbrough

-Following her marriage, she was a Lady of the Bedchamber to Caroline, Princess of Wales (later Queen Caroline of Great Britain) and to Princess Augusta of Wales (from 1745).
+Following her marriage, she was a Lady of the Bedchamber to Caroline of Ansbach, then-Princess of Wales (later Queen of Great Britain and Ireland) and to Princess Augusta of Saxe-Gotha (from 1745; also Princess of Wales at the time).

 As a Lady of the Bedchamber, the countess received a salary and was in a position of some influence.
 She remained friendly with Sarah Churchill, Duchess of Marlborough, at times when the latter was out of favour at court.